dovecot/documentation/source/configuration_manual/mail_location/mbox/mboxlocking.rst

 It's important that all software that's reading or writing to mboxes use the same locking settings.
 If they use different methods, they might read/write to an mbox while another process is modifying it, and see corrupted mails.
 If they use the same methods but in a different order, they can both end up in a deadlock.

-If you want to know more details about locking, see :ref:`mbox_mailbox_format`.
+If you want to know more details about locking, see :ref:`mbox_mbox_format`.

 For Dovecot you can configure locking using the mbox_read_locks and mbox_write_locks settings.
 The defaults are: